Nitrokey/nitrokey-websmartcard/implementation.md

 - Having dynamic `CHUNK_SIZE` allows to change the communication parameters on the fly, and depending on the platform conditions.
 - Introducing redundant information in the form of the packet number and count allows to identify potential transmission issues, like doubled packets (Windows 10 Webauthn handling issue).
 - Magic value is: `8C 27 90 F6`.
-- In future packet format might be modified to be more compact by removing redundant information (similarly to [CTAP]).
+- In future packet format might be modified to be more compact by removing redundant information (e.g. removing packet sequence information and current chunk lenght, but leaving current chunk size; similarly to [CTAP]).